PhenoApps/Field-Book/docs/source/settings.rst

 * |database| :doc:`settings-database` allow the database to be imported, exported, or reset.

-To find a setting without knowing its subcategory, type a string in the |search| bar at the top of the screen.
+|search| at the top of the screen can be used to quickly find and navigate to a specific setting.

 .. figure:: /_static/images/settings/settings_search_example.png
    :width: 40%